Rascals (Star Trek: The Next Generation): Direction and casting

 "Rascals" was the directorial debut of Adam Nimoy, the son of Star Trek: The Original Series actor Leonard Nimoy, who played Spock.
 He had previously trained as an attorney but decided to pursue a job in entertainment instead.
 He assisted director Nicholas Meyer on the film Star Trek VI: The Undiscovered Country (1991) and then observed directors on The Next Generation during the series' fifth season.
 His work on "Rascals" was praised by executive producer Rick Berman, saying that Francis Ford Coppola would have found the job of managing four child actors a challenge.
 Later in the season, Nimoy returned to direct "Timescape".

 Nimoy called Megan Parlen "phenomenal" in her role as the young Ro, and compared her to Christina Ricci.
 Taylor also praised Parlen, calling her "fantastic" in the role.
 Because of the expectation that Forbes would not return to the role of Ro after "Rascals", Taylor suggested at one point keeping the character as a child since her return to adulthood was not seen on screen.
 She suggested it to Piller and Berman, but said that they looked as if what she said was "absolutely insane".
 Taylor said it remained a good idea, as she felt that only Star Trek could have a character changed into the body of the child and yet still fly the ship.
 "Rascals" marked the only appearance by Forbes during the sixth season, but she later returned for the penultimate episode of the series, "Preemptive Strike".

 Each of the Ferengi actors had previously played members of the alien race on the series before.
 Mike Gomez and Tracey Walter, who played Lurin and Berik respectively in "Rascals", had appeared in "The Last Outpost", while Morta actor Michael Snyder had appeared in "The Perfect Mate".
 "Rascals" also marked the final appearance of Meaney and Chao as the O'Briens, before they moved over to Star Trek: Deep Space Nine.
 Meaney later returned for the final episode of The Next Generation, "All Good Things...", in a sequence set prior to the pilot.
 "Rascals" also saw the only appearance of Hatae in The Next Generation, although she would recur throughout Deep Space Nine in that role.

 Nimoy was concerned about the voices of the child actors compared to those of the adults, describing the casting of the Picard role as "tough".
 Birkin was cast in that role; he had previously played Picard's nephew Rene in The Next Generation episode "Family".
-Isis Carmen Jones portrayed the younger version of Guinan; the actress had also played the young version of Goldberg's character in the film Sister Act (1992).
-However, due to the differences in the voices of the two actresses, Jones was dubbed in "Rascals".
-Guinan had only been added to the script after Goldberg agreed to appear in the episode at Nimoy's request.
+Isis Carmen Jones portrayed the younger version of Guinan.
+This character had only been added to the script after Goldberg agreed to appear in the episode at Nimoy's request.